Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 DISTRIBUTED RENEWABLE GENERATION:

-As compared to wind generation nuclear thermal generation has the disadvantage that about two units of heat must be dissipated at the reactor site for every unit of electrical energy generated.
+As compared to solar and wind generation nuclear thermal generation has the disadvantage that about two units of heat must be dissipated at or near the reactor site for every unit of electrical energy generated.
 Provided that the thermal electricity generation facility can efficiently track the instantaneous electricity load this heat dissipation can be mitigated but not prevented through use of distributed renewable energy generation.
-Thus in future nuclear power plants thermally efficient load tracking may be an important performance feature.
+Thus, in future nuclear power plants thermally efficient load tracking may be an important performance feature.
 In practise high thermal efficiency is best achieved using multiple step controlled steam turbines, so that each steam turbine operates at a high energy conversion efficiency.
 This control methodology requires automatic pre-synchronization of the next steam turbine to be loaded.

 POWER MATCHING CONSTRAINT: